catseye/GraNoLa-M/README.markdown

 You need an Erlang compiler at least at language version 4.4 to compile `granolam.erl`.
 This program was developed with OTP/R8B, so that is the recommended platform for using it, although more recent versions should work as well.
+(It has recently been tested with R17.)

 To build the `granolam` module, run the script `make.sh`.

-After the module is built, run the script `granolam` in the `bin` directory to start a GraNoLa/M shell.
+After the module is built, run the script `granolam_shell` in the `bin` directory to start a GraNoLa/M shell.

+Or you can run `bin/granolam` _filename_ to run a GraNoLa/M program written in a text file on the filesystem.
+This uses `escript`, so you don't have to build the module first.
+But you need `realpath`.

 To run the built-in test cases, start an Erlang shell and run